-NFRS will ensure its legal duties reflect those in National Fire Chiefs Council (NFCC) National Operational Guidance and the Fire Standards Board approved standard for Safeguarding.
+NFRS will ensure its legal duties reflect those in National Fire Chiefs Council NFCC Safeguarding Guidance for Children, Young People and Adults

 A child is defined in the Children Acts 1989 and 2004 as "a person who has not reached their 18th birthday, which includes young people, aged 16 and 17, who are living independently.
 Their status and entitlement to services and protection is not altered by the fact that they are living independently."